anyoptimization/pymoo/docs/source/algorithms/moo/mopso_cd.md

 ### Implementation

-This algorithm has been implemented by [Gideon Oludeyi](https://github.com/gideonoludeyi) and extends traditional MOPSO with crowding distance mechanisms for leader selection and archive management.
+This algorithm has been implemented by [Rasa Khosrowshahi](github.com/rkhosrowshahi) and extends traditional MOPSO with crowding distance mechanisms for leader selection and archive management.
 The implementation is particularly well-suited for multi-objective reinforcement learning problems where maintaining diversity in the objective space is crucial for finding well-distributed trade-off solutions.